-No TOFL or IELTS tests are required for students from partner universities.
+No TOEFL or IELTS tests are required for students from partner universities.

 General prerequisites from home university

-You will be able to change courses until two weeks after the semester starts.
+You will be able to change courses until two weeks after the semester has started.

-The workload of a semester for exchage students is limited to:
+The workload of a semester for exchange students is limited to: